Preparing Your Child for a Blood Draw

 Lurie Children’s (Main Hospital)

-Outpatient Laboratory Services are on the 3rd and 4th floors.
+Outpatient Laboratory Services at the main hospital are on the 3rd and 4th floors.
 Our hours are:

 - Monday through Thursday: 6:30 a.m. to 8 p.m.

 - Friday: 6:30 a.m. to 6 p.m.

 - Saturday and Sunday: 7 a.m. to 3 p.m.

 - Holiday hours: Hours vary, please call 312.227.6350

 Outpatient Laboratory Services are available Monday through Friday at these locations (hours will vary):